rklabacka/genomics-pipeline-intro/README.md

 CCCFFFFFHHHHHJJJJJJJJJJJJJJJJIJJJJJJJJJJJJIJIJJJJJJJJJJJJJJJJJJJJJJIJJJJJJIJJJJHHHHHHHFFFFFFFEEEEEEC
 ```

-#### <a name="sequence-id"></a>
+# <a name="fastq-seq-id"></a>
+#### 1) .fastq Sequence Identifier
-The first character for this sequence is '@'.
+The first line is the sequence identifier.
+The first character for the identifier line is '@'.
 Similar to the '>' character in .fasta files, the '@' character in .fastq files denotes the sequence identity for the following sequence.
 Additionally, this line might contain a description of the sequence.

+# <a name="fastq-seq-data"></a>
+#### .fastq Sequence Data
+The second line contains the sequence itself (string of nucleotides).
+The sequence is followed by a '+' on the third line to indicate the end of the sequence string.

+# <a name="fastq-qual-score"></a>
+#### .fastq Quality Score
+The fourth line contains a quality score for each position of the sequence.
+Each character represents a number based on ASCII coding(see this [link](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm) for the relationship between symbols and quality score value).
+On this scale, 0 (!) is the lowest value, and 40 (I) is the highest value.
+Because each score corresponds to a site within the sequence itself, the number of score symbols must equal the number of positions in the sequence.

+#### Looking at a .fastq file
+HERE
 For example, Illumina sequence data uses the following format for the sequence ID and description:
 ```
 @<instrument>:<run number>:<flowcell ID>:<lane>:<tile>:<x-pos>:<y-pos> <read>:<is filtered>:<control number>:<sample number>
 ```

 ### .sam
 Filler text
 ### .vcf